You have skipped the navigation, tab for page content

 Reagan Campbell-Gillard in action for the Eels in the 2024 season. ©NRL Images

-Speaking after his first pre-season training session with his new club having made the move to Queensland last week, Campbell-Gillard said he was excited to join a forward pack with representative stars including David Fifita, Moeaki Fotuaika and captain Tino Fa’asuamaleaui, who is returning from an ACL injury suffered in Round 3 of the 2024 season.
+Speaking after his first pre-season training session with his new club, Campbell-Gillard said he was excited to join a forward pack with representative stars including David Fifita, Moeaki Fotuaika and captain Tino Fa’asuamaleaui, who is returning from an ACL injury.

-“I've come to take the pressure off Tino; Tino's coming back from an injury and a bad one as well,” Campbell-Gillard said.
+“I've come to take the pressure off Tino.
+He is coming back from an injury and a bad one as well,” Campbell-Gillard said.

 “So with myself and Moey and the other boys on the bench with Jaimin [Jolliffe] as well; I think if we could take the pressure off Tino, then he's not doing a lot of work to get the team forward.